 could make me out a liar really fast if they determined the floor to be

 a standard one inch thick floor.
-(And I wish they so I could dismiss this and do something else.)
+(And I wish they would so that I could dismiss this and do something more fun.)
 It should be the original floor unless the confederates

 who took over the house destroyed it (like they probably did to the

 main stairs, see below) Also, treasure hunters may have

 thought it had treasure in it since it was thick and they may have taken that floor apart.

 Thick wood pieces and wood beams were often hollowed out and made into

 safes.
 They usually did it from the end of a rough hewn log since a